 - Volcano Lodge Hot Springs

-Travel day back to the US, and back to work on Monday 😜
+Travel day home and back to work on Monday 😜 (so technically 8.5 days 😬)

 8 Days in Costa Rica Recap